Neural Style Transfer¶

 return J_content

-The goal is to minimize the distance between the style matrix of the "style" image S and the sytle matrix of the "generated" image G. The style matrix is also called a Gram matrix.
+The goal is to minimize the distance between the style matrix (also known as Gram matrix) of the S-image and the style matrix of the G-image.

 def gram_matrix(A):